 The clear waters along Punta Cana’s coastline are calmer in the afternoon than the morning, offering a unique opportunity for ultimate relaxation and top-class diving.

 Punta Cana enjoys a hot and humid climate year-round, although June to November is considered the rainy season.
 It usually rains once a day, every day but for only short periods of time.
-However, the summer months bring the calmest seas to the northern coast, meaning this is the best time to dive this part of the country.

 Air temperatures during the summer months range from 77-85°F (25-30°C) while water temperatures are 79-83°F (26-28°C).

 Because June to November is considered the rainy season, this is also the low season in the Dominican Republic.
 If you choose to dive in these months, you’re sure to get a great deal on flights and accommodation.

 If you enjoy getting the best deals and diving at uncrowded dive sites, book your trip from June to November.

 December to May is the dry season in Punta Cana.
 During these months, you can expect sunny, hot and mildly humid conditions.

 Air temperatures at this time range from 70-80°F (21-26°C) while water temperatures are 75-79°F (24-26°C).
 At this time of year, winter squalls move through the northern coast which can create creating rough seas and currents.

 However, at this is the time of year the island plays host to humpback whales who migrate from the North Atlantic to the shores of Bavaro and calve in the bay at Samana.
 As the males are there to impress their females during this season they are incredibly active and often present a spectacular show of splashing and rearing.